gusmanb/GuSprites/README.md

 The library is completely free for use but a mention would be appreciated ;)

+## UPDATE 2021-01-23

+Added "SetTileChecked" function.

+As the clear operations are created at the same time a sprite has been moved, if your game must change that tile after the sprite leaves the tile then that cell will be rendered incorrectly with the old tile.

+To avoid this now you can use "SetTileChecked", it will check all find any clear op affecting the tile and modify it setting the new tile as the source.

 ## So, where the heck do I begin?

 First, download the lib and give a look to the test program ;)